What Happens After Getting a DUNS Number: The Essential Guide

 Is there a cost to get a DUNS Number?

-No, there is no cost to obtain a DUNS number.
+No, obtaining a DUNS number is free.
 However, Dun & Bradstreet does offer paid accounts for enhanced credit services.

 How long does it take to get a DUNS Number after applying?